Skip to main content

 Result: Privacy and approximation from the same mathematical structure

-Paper 2: Asymptotic Indistinguishability (paper2-asymptotic-privacy)
+Paper 2: Asymptotic indistinguishability (paper)

 Traditional differential privacy adds calibrated noise.
 Our approach is different: we use lossy compression and many-to-one mappings to achieve privacy through rank-deficient observations.

-The key advantage: no noise calibration needed.
+The advantage: no noise calibration needed.
 Privacy emerges naturally from the observation function’s structure.
 As the compression ratio increases, distinct inputs become computationally indistinguishable.

-Paper 3: Hash-Based Bernoulli Constructions (paper3-hash-constructions)
+Paper 3: Hash-based Bernoulli constructions (paper)

 • Bloom filters for set membership